You are here

 Sections and Topics

-• Graphical, tabular, and numerical summaries of data.
+• Descriptive statistics (univariate): Graphical, tabular, and numerical summaries of data.
 (Chapters 2 and 3)

-• Relationships between two quantitative variables: Scatter-plots, correlation, and regression: association, the correlation coefficient, least squares regression.
+• Descriptive statistics (bivariate): Relationships between two quantitative variables: Scatterplots, correlation, and regression: Linear association, the correlation coefficient, least squares regression.
 (Chapter 11)

-• Probability, random variables, distributions, sampling distributions, the binomial and normal distributions.
-(Section 4.1 and Chapters 5 and 6)
+• Probability: Probability, random variables, distributions, sampling distributions, the binomial and normal distributions.
+(Section 4.1--4.2 and Chapters 5 and 6)

-• Inference for one parameter: Confidence intervals and hypothesis tests for one mean or one proportion based on a single sample.
+• Inference for one parameter: Confidence intervals and hypothesis tests for one mean (normal and Student's t) and for one proportion (normal).
 (Chapters 7 and 8)

-• Inference for two parameters: Confidence intervals and hypothesis tests for the difference between two means or proportions based on independent or paired samples.
+• Inference for two parameters: Confidence intervals and hypothesis tests for the difference between two means (Student's t) and the difference between two proportions (normal) based on independent or paired samples.
 (Chapter 9)